saprEMo/source_code/README.md

 ### BUILDING ENVIRONMENT
 ```
-saprEMo_PATH="/your_PATH" # change "your_PATH" with the path where you want to run saprEMo
+saprEMo_PATH="your_PATH" # change "your_PATH" with the path where you want to run saprEMo
 cd $saprEMo_PATH
 mkdir saprEMo
 cd saprEMo